EduardoCalderon22/Big_Data/Unit_1/Practices/Practice-1/README.md

         6.-Given the tuple ((2,4,5), (1,2,3), (3,1416,23))) the number 3,1416 returns

-#### In this practice, we did  the connotation of marios methods, mathematical in order to get the radius of a circle.
+#### In this practice, we did  the connotation of varios methods, mathematical in order to get the radius of a circle.

 </br>